Best Water Parks in the San Francisco Bay Area

-Santa Rosa's Spring Lake Regional Park is home to a water park of sorts.
+Santa Rosa's Spring Lake Regional Park is also home to a water park of sorts.
 It doesn't have the water slides of the more traditional water parks, but it does have inflatable trampolines, climbing walls, bridges, slides, and more, all perfect for an active summer outing.
+It's open Memorial Day through Labor Day.
 Read more about it here.

-Waterworld California in Concord is probably the closest water park to Marin, and offers a wide array of water slides ranging from mild to extremely wild, along with Northern California's longest lazy river, a wave pool, and a kids' area.
+Six Flags Hurricane Harbor (formerly Waterworld) in Concord is probably the closest water park to Marin, and offers a wide array of water slides ranging from mild to extremely wild, along with Northern California's longest lazy river, a wave pool, and a kids' area.
 Location: 1950 Waterworld Parkway, Concord, CA 94520.
-Open daily June through mid-August, and weekends May and September. www.waterworldcalifornia.com
+Open daily June through mid-August, and weekends in May and September. www.sixflags.com/hurricaneharborconcord

 This water park is part of the California's Great America amusement park and offers attractions with an Australian theme.
 You'll find plenty of waterslides of varying levels of excitement, a lazy river, a heated tropical lagoon, and a kids' area.
 Location: 4701 Great America Parkway, Santa Clara, CA 95054.
-Open daily late June, July, and early August as well as some weekends in late August and September. www.cagreatamerica.com
+Open Labor Day weekend then daily in June, July, and early August as well as some weekends in late August and September. www.cagreatamerica.com

 This smaller water park in the East Bay city of Fremont boasts a selection of water slides on the Fortress of Fun, a climbing structure, a lazy river, a kids' play area and several different pools.
 Cabanas are available for rent.
 Location: 4500 Paseo Padre Parkway, Fremont, CA 94538.
-Open daily in June, July, and August and weekends in May and September. www. goaquaadventure.com
+Open daily in June, July, and August and weekends in May, early June, late August, and September. goaquaadventure.com

 This newly opened aquatics complex in the East Bay city of Dublin features a boardwalk-themed water park with a six-slide water tower, a Splash Zone "extreme" toddler wading area with slides and interactive features, and an outdoor sports pool that's open for swimming when not in use for team practice or competition.
-Open daily June 3–August 13 and weekends only August 19–September 24. www.thedublinwave.com
+Open Memorial Day Weekend, then daily June 1. www.thedublinwave.com

 Promote your business here!